axiom-data-science/sccoos-sass-calibration/sass/README.md

 0. Avoid ingesting bad data even at the risks of losing a few points.
 1. If the IP is obviously bad, the data is also bad: remove the line
 2. If there is no `#`, the beginning of the data cannot be determined: remove the line
-3. If there is a gibberish character in the temperature field (bad line 4 above): filter to just digits and keep the line
+3. If there is a gibberish character in the temperature field (bad line 4 above): filter to just digits and keep the line.
+4. Sort data by time before merge with calibration coefficients.

 Caveats